mehulagg/gitlab/doc/user/discussions/index.md

 ![Start image thread](img/start_image_discussion.gif)

-After you click on the image, a comment form is displayed that would be the start of your thread.
+After you select the image, a comment form is displayed that would be the start of your thread.
 After you save your comment, a new badge is displayed on top of your image.
 This badge represents your thread.